 Designed on the VW Group’s MQB modular platform, the Volkswagen T-Roc will share its design and styling cues with the Audi Q2; however, the latter one is sportier with a coupe-like roofline.
-The production version of the VW TROC SUV looks completely different from the concept version, which was displayed at the GIMS 2014.
+The production version of the VW TROC SUV looks completely different from the concept version that broke cover at the GIMS 2014.
 While the concept version was a 2-door convertible, the production version is a proper 5-door SUV.
-Some of the design highlights include sharp headlamps, hexagonal grille, honeycomb mesh wide air dams, stylish bumpers, horizontally positioned fog lamps and body coloured panels and LED tail lamps.
+Some of the key design elements include sharp headlamps, hexagonal grille, honeycomb mesh wide air dams, stylish bumpers, horizontally positioned fog lamps and body coloured panels and LED tail lamps.
 Also Read – Upcoming Volkswagen Cars In India

-The SUV gets aggressive creases running across the length.
+The SUV features aggressive creases running across the length.
 The concept showcased was a 2-door SUV featuring large windscreen, large roof spoiler and rear windscreen.
 There is an aluminium strip on the C-pillars, which add to its styling.
 Carrying a roof mounted spoiler, nicely designed LED tail-lamps and aggressive bumper, the rear profile of the SUV looks sporty.
 The concept model was equipped with three-dimensional LED lights and high gloss black boot lid and rear spoiler.
 It also gets “Cool Granite” plastic cladding adding more to its sporty character.
 Read – Volkswagen T-Cross Breeze Compact SUV Is Coming To India

 Proportionally, the new Volkswagen SUV will be equivalent to the Audi Q2 that measures 4191mm in length, 1794mm in width and 1508mm in height with a wheelbase of 2601mm.
 Though, the concept version of the VW T-ROC was 4,179mm long, 1,831mm wide and 1,501mm tall.
 If reports are to be believed, the production version of the vehicle will measure around 4.3 meters in length.
 It will have 15mm more ground clearance than the Golf.
 Based on the modular Transverse Matrix platform, the SUV will weigh around 1,420kg.
 It will have a boot space of 412-litres.
 Read- Volkswagen Atlas 7-Seater SUV Unveiled

-Transmission choices will include a 6-speed manual gearbox will be offered on the lower variants, while a 7-speed DSG automatic unit with a 4MOTION AWD system will be restricted to the top-spec trims.
+A 6-speed manual gearbox will be offered on the lower variants, while a 7-speed DSG automatic unit with a 4MOTION AWD system will be restricted to the top-spec trims.
 The new Volkswagen compact SUV will offer three different driving modes: Street, Off-road and Snow.
 The parameters of the 4Motion drive train, 7-speed DSG (dual-clutch gearbox), ABS, Hill Start Assist and Hill Descent Control vary depending on the mode selected.

 It would be quite early to comment whether the Volkswagen T-ROC SUV will make its way to India or not.
-The SUV will go on sale in the select global markets by the end of 2017.
-If launched in India, the new T-ROC is estimated to fall within the range of Rs 16 lakh to Rs 22 lakh (ex-showroom).
+If it comes to India, the new T-ROC is estimated to fall in the price range of Rs 16 lakh to Rs 22 lakh (ex-showroom).
 The SUV will enter production by the end of this year, and its global launch will take place sometime in 2018.
 In the VW’s global product lineup, the VW T-ROC will be positioned below the Tiguan SUV.